guillaumewuip/semantic-grid/README.md

 ## Flex-blox based

 semanticGrid is flex-box based.
-Flex-box allow us to easily create grid elements, manage height and width, horizontal and vertical positions, white-space and so on.
+Flex-box css properties allow us to easily create grid elements, manage height and width, horizontal and vertical positions, white-space and so on.

 Flex-box grids are not supported by old browsers.
 Yet semanticGrid play a real role at experiementing flex-box, learning grid logic, and building production-ready grids when compatibility is not a constraint.